JerryGarcia1995/OxygenIonConductor/README.md

 Plot type -- Axis configuration used in the original Arrhenius representation (e.g., \log_e{\sigma_T}-\sfrac{1000}{T})

 [Reference]
-* Will be uploaded soon in arXiv.
+Note.
+Will be uploaded soon in arXiv.

 2. Symbolic regression modelling package: see modelling_GoodRegressor